nodejs/node/doc/api/process.markdown

 - `SIGKILL` cannot have a listener installed, it will unconditionally terminate Node.js on all platforms.
 - `SIGSTOP` cannot have a listener installed.
-- Sending `SIGINT`, `SIGTERM`, and `SIGKILL` cause the unconditional exit of the target process.

 Note that Windows does not support sending Signals, but Node.js offers some emulation with `process.kill()`, and `child_process.kill()`.
-Sending signal `0` can be used to test for the existence of a process
+Sending signal `0` can be used to test for the existence of a process.
+Sending `SIGINT`, `SIGTERM`, and `SIGKILL` cause the unconditional termination of the target process.

 ## process.stdout